 When Bob Dylan Entered a Confusing Period With ‘Empire Burlesque’

-Recorded in a scattershot manner between July 1984 and March 1985, Bob Dylan's Empire Burlesque sounds like it.
+Bob Dylan's Empire Burlesque sounds like what it was, a scattershot album recorded between July 1984 and March 1985.
 There's a dizzying array of styles and sounds, of sidemen and remixes, of too few successes and too many missteps.
-As such, this self-produced project – released on June 10, 1985 – never quite finds its footing, despite those better moments.
+As such, this self-produced project – released in June 1985 – never quite finds its footing, despite those better moments.

 He sat in with reggae stars Sly Dunbar and Robbie Shakespeare before Empire Burlesque was released, then took part in Live Aid soon after with Ron Wood and Keith Richards.
-His comments onstage that day led to the founding of Farm Aid with Willie Nelson; at that fest, Dylan played three tracks from his new album, accompanied again by the Heartbreakers.
+His comments onstage that day led to the founding of Farm Aid with Willie Nelson.
+At that festival, Dylan played three tracks from this new album, accompanied again by the Heartbreakers.
 And he'd already participated in the all-star "We Are the World" sessions earlier in the year.

 But that's not the way it unfolded.
 Empire Burlesque crept into the Top 40, but only to No. 33 – well behind the No. 20 finish enjoyed by the gold-selling Infidels and on par with projects from his earlier, much-lower-profile Christian-rock era such as 1980's Saved.
 Songs like "Something's Burning, Baby," with its dim apocalyptic vision, were perhaps too serious for MTV's demo.
 At the same time, however, that song's sleekly modern musical finish likely rang hollow for Dylan's older fans.